turi-code/userguide/deployment/pred-launching.md

 ec2 = graphlab.deploy.Ec2Config(subnet_id='YOUR_SUBNET_ID')
 ```

 This creates a new security group with a group Name **Dato_Predictive_Service** in the subnet with the given `subnet_id`.
-You can also provide a the id of an existing security group:
+You can also provide the id of an existing security group:

 ```python
 ec2 = graphlab.deploy.Ec2Config(security_group_id='YOUR_SECURITY_GROUP_ID',
                                 subnet_id='YOUR_SUBNET_ID')
 ```

-You can also specify a security group by name through the parameter `security_group`; if a group with the given name does not exist, it will be created.
+It is possible to specify a security group by name through the parameter `security_group`; if a group with the given name does not exist, it will be created.

 Note that if `subnet_id` is not specified and there are more than one subnets in the VPC, the predictive service might be launched into any of the VPC's subnets.